aerospike/act/README.md

 **large-block-op-kbytes**
 Size written and read in each
 large-block write and large-block read operation respectively, in Kbytes.

-**use-valloc**
-Flag that determines ACT's memory allocation mechanism for read transaction buffers -- yes means a system memory allocation call is used, no means dynamic stack allocation is used.
-If this field is left out, the default is no.

 **scheduler-mode**
 Mode in /sys/block/<device>/queue/scheduler for all the devices in